 Date Developed: 09/16/2014.
 Source: UCLA Center for Healthier Children, Families & Communities, Maternal and Child Health Life Course Research Network (LCRN).
 Presenter(s): Amanda Geller, PhD.
 Type: Webinar Archive.
-Level: Intermediate.
+Level: Intermediate Advanced.
 Length: 60 minutes.

 This webinar – the fourth in the LCRN’s series on Using Existing Data to Examine Life Course Health Development – features Amanda Geller, PhD, presenting on the Fragile Families and Child Wellbeing Study (FFCWS) of nearly 5,000 children born in large US cities between 1998 and 2000, roughly three-quarters of whom were born to unmarried parents.
 The FFCWS consists of parent interviews at birth and ages 1, 3 and 5, plus in-home assessments of children and home environments at ages 3 and 5.